Tencent/TBase/README.md

 ## License

 The TBase is licensed under the BSD 3-Clause License.
 Copyright and license information can be found in the file LICENSE.txt

+## Hiring

+If you are interested in TBase and want to join us.
+Please send your resume to 454932786@qq.com